2025 Chapter Prologue

 (beep)

-The words scroll up and the words "Smart Money" are displayed after the cursor.
-Thumbnail renders, iterates and then vignette plays.
+The words scroll down and the words "Smart Money" are displayed after the cursor.
+A rough thumbnail renders, the rendering iterates several times to a full color still image, flows into motion, and a movie plays.

 The vignette ends and black returns.
 Afterimages fade, beat.
 The blinking underscore flashes back.